 United Bank for Africa Plc (the "Group") is a Nigerian registered company with address at 57 Marina, Lagos, Nigeria.
-The condensed consolidated financial statements of the Group for the three months ended 31 March 2017 comprise the Bank (Parent) and its subsidiaries (together referred to as the "Group" and individually referred to as Group entities").
+The condensed consolidated interim financial statements of the Group for the nine months ended 30 Septemebr 2017 comprise the Bank (Parent) and its subsidiaries (together referred to as the "Group" and individually referred to as Group entities").
 The Bank and its subsidiaries are primarily involved in corporate, commercial and retail banking, trade services, cash management, treasury and custodial services.